Contact: Donna Wentz - Clerk of Juvenile Court

 Donna Wentz, Clerk

 Donna has been with the Juvenile Court Clerk's office since 1993.
 She started out as Deputy Clerk and became Chief Clerk in 1999.
-Donna has been a lifelong resident of Douglas County.
-She graduated from Douglas County High School in 1993.
-She is married and raising two sons right here in her home county.
+Donna has been a lifelong resident of Douglas County where she graduated from Douglas County High School in 1993.
+Donna was Employee of the Year for Douglas County in 2017.

 Susan Lindsey, Senior Deputy Clerk,